 If you end up dying, you’ll revive at a close located town, so be careful!

-Lifeboat Items in Torchlight III are the items that you lose after dying.
-However, there’s a method to keep them with you even after your character’s death.
+Lifebound Items in Torchlight III are the items that you lose after dying.
+They have stats that are usually higher than normal or non-lifebound items to offset losing them on death.
+However, the good news is that there’s a method to keep them with you even after your character’s death!

 The best option is to use rare consumables called Scrolls of Unbinding.
 These rare Scrolls of Unbinding consumables are only found in boss chests or are dropped from bosses.

 You’ll find only a couple of Scrolls of Unbinding throughout the campaign, so you should keep your eyes open for them.

 Once you find a Scroll of Unbinding, you can then use it on any lifebound item to remove the ‘Lifebound’ trait.